 dd Day of month, from 1 to 31.
 Always output as two digits. mm mmm Month.
 In output, mm is output as two digits, mmm as the first three letters of an English month name (January, February,).
 In input, both of these formats, plus Roman numerals, are accepted. уууу Year.
 In output, DATETIME and YMDHMS always produce 4-digit years; other formats can produce a 2- or 4-digit year.
-The century assumed for 2-digit years depends on the EPOCH setting (see [SET EPOCH], page 269).
+The century assumed for 2-digit years depends on the EPOCH setting (see [SET EPOCH], page 268).
 In output, a year outside the epoch causes the whole field to be filled with asterisks (''). jjj Day of year (Julian day), from 1 to 366.
 This is exactly three digits giving the count of days from the start of the year.
 January 1 is considered day 1. q Quarter of year, from 1 to 4.
-Quarters start on January 1, April 1, July 1, and October 1. ww Week of year, from 1 to 53.
+Quarters start on January 1, April 1, July 1, and October 1. ឃ Week of year, from 1 to 53.
 Output as exactly two digits.
 January 1 is the first day of week 1.
 DD Count of days, which may be positive or negative.
 Output as at least two digits. hh Count of hours, which may be positive or negative.
+Output as at least two digits. НН Hour of day, from 0 to 23.
+Output as exactly two digits.
+MM In MTIME, count of minutes, which may be positive or negative.
 Output as at least two digits.
+In other formats, minute of hour, from 0 to 59.
+Output as exactly two digits.
+SS.ss Seconds within minute, from 0 to 59.
+The integer part is output as exactly two digits.
+On output, seconds and fractional seconds may or may not be included, depending on field width and decimal places.
+On input, seconds and fractional seconds are optional.
+The DECIMAL setting controls the character accepted and displayed as the decimal point (see [SET DECIMAL], page 268).